Do Drug Treatment Centers Increase Local Crime Rates?

 “Our research shows that DTCs do not impact communities any more than other commercial businesses.
 Moving forward, communities should work with researchers, policymakers, and DTCs to have an honest dialogue regarding placement of this needed resource.”

 Kostro, Zak.
 “Proposed Drug Clinic Worries K'bridge Neighbors.”
-The Riverdale Press.
-Retrieved from from riverdalepress.com/stories/proposed-drug-clinic-worries-kbridge-neighbors,68406
+The Riverdale Press. from https://riverdalepress.com/stories/proposed-drug-clinic-worries-kbridge-neighbors,68406

 Furr-Holden, C Debra M, et al. “Not in My Back Yard: A Comparative Analysis of Crime Around Publicly Funded Drug Treatment Centers, Liquor Stores, Convenience Stores, and Corner Stores in One Mid-Atlantic City.”
 Journal of Studies on Alcohol and Drugs, Rutgers University, Jan.
-2016.
-Retrieved from www.ncbi.nlm.nih.gov/pmc/articles/PMC4711316/
+2016. from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4711316/

 (August, 2017).
 Understanding the Epidemic.
-Centers for Disease Control and Prevention.
-Retrieved from https://www.cdc.gov/drugoverdose/epidemic/index.html
+Centers for Disease Control and Prevention. from https://www.cdc.gov/drugoverdose/epidemic/index.html